-The Town will be starting its Water Main Cleaning Program on Monday, May 8, 2017 and will be ongoing throughout the summer.
+The Town will be starting its Water Main Cleaning Program on Monday, June 18 2018 until Friday, June 22 2018 (tentative dates - subject to change).
 Water main swabbing is one of the techniques the Town uses to clean the water mains.

 What is water main swabbing?

 Water main swabbing involves inserting a foam sponge – or 'swab' – into the water main through a fire hydrant.
 The diameter of the swab is slightly larger than the water main and it is pushed along through the water main using water pressure.
 As it passes through the water main, the swab clears any sediment that has built up inside the water main.

 Can I use the water while the water main on my street is being cleaned/swabbed?

 Please refrain from using your water when your street is being cleaned/swabbed.
 Many people find it useful to turn off their main water shut-off (at the water meter) before swabbing begins to avoid any inadvertent running of the water – which may result in discoloured water/sediment being drawn into your internal plumbing.

 How does the Town's Water Department notify customers affected by the program?